dangieschen/videosdk-ui-toolkit-ios-sample/README.md

 let jwt = <#JWT#>
 let sessionName = <#Session Name#>
 let username = <#Username#>
-let appGroupId = <#App Group ID#>
+let isDefaultView = true // true for Default UI and false for Component UI let appGroupId = <#App Group ID#>

 // If your session requires a password, you can use the password variable here as well.
 // let password = "<#Password#>